World Heritage Photos

 High Coast / Kvarken Archipelago: The Högakustenbron, the High Coast Bridge is part of the High Coast Trail, which leads through the impressive landscape of the High Coast in Sweden.
 The High Coast Bridge is a suspension bridge across the 1400 metres wide Ängermanálven River.
 The bridge was constructed in the period 1993-1997 and is made of concrete and steel, the height of the pillars is 180 metres, the total length of the bridge is 1876 metres.
 The High Coast Bridge is part of the UNESCO World Heritage: High Coast / Kvarken Archipelago.

 The High Coast / Kvarken Archipelago has the largest land uplift in the world.
-Since the ice sheet retreated from the High Coast and the Kvarken Archipelago about 9,600 years ago the land has risen 285 metres above the present sea level.
-The current land uplift is 8 mm per year.
-No one knows how much more the land is going to rise before the High Coast and Kvarken Archipelago have returned to their original position.
+Since the ice sheet retreated from the High Coast and the Kvarken Archipelago about 9,600 years ago, the land has risen 285 metres above the present sea level, the process of rising land is still taken place today, the current land uplift is 8 mm per year.
+No one knows how much more the land is going to rise before the High Coast and the Kvarken Archipelago have returned to their original position.
+The High Coast in Sweden is known for having the highest coastline in the world.

 3. High Coast / Kvarken Archipelago - High Coast Kvarken / Archipelago: A field of flowering rosebay willowherb in the High Coast.
-During the Latest Ice Age, Scandinavia was...
+During the Last Ice Age, Scandinavia was...

-4. High Coast / Kvarken Archipelago - High Coast / Kvarken Archipelago: The striking landscape of the High Coast nearby Nordingrå.
-The coastline is continuously rising out...
+4. High Coast / Kvarken Archipelago - High Coast / Kvarken Archipelago: The striking landscape of the High Coast near Nordingrå.
+The municipality of Nordingrå is located on...

-High Coast / Kvarken Archipelago: The striking landscape of the High Coast nearby Nordingrå.
-The coastline is continuously rising out of the Gulf of Bothnia, a geological process known as post glacial rebound.
-The High Coast and the Kvarken Archipelago area was pressed down by glaciers, as the ice sheet began to melt, the land slowly began to rise.
-The highest points in the landscape are the wooded hilltops.
+High Coast / Kvarken Archipelago: The striking landscape of the High Coast near Nordingrå.
+The municipality of Nordingrå is located on the Vågsfjärden, a former bay of the Gulf of Bothnia, the bay became a lake due to the land uplift.
+The coastline is continuously rising out of the Gulf of Bothnia, a unique geological process known as the post glacial rebound.
+The High Coast and the Kvarken Archipelago areas were pressed down by glaciers, as the thick ice sheet began to melt, the land slowly began to rise.
+Today, this process is still ongoing.

 5. High Coast / Kvarken Archipelago - High Coast / Kvarken Archipelago: A small arm of the Gulf of Bothnia and new land from the sea in the Swedish High Coast.
 The...

 High Coast / Kvarken Archipelago: A small arm of the Gulf of Bothnia and new land from the sea in the Swedish High Coast.
-The landscape is continuously changing shape due to the post glacial rebound about 9,600 years ago.
-New islands rise out of the Baltic Sea, bays become separated from the sea and become lakes and wetlands.
-The ice sheet that once covered Scandinavia has transformed the landscape of the High Coast and Kvarken Archipelago for ever.
+The landscape is continuously changing shape due to the post glacial rebound, approximately 9,600 years ago.
+New islands rise out of the Gulf of Bothnia, bays and inlets become separated from the sea and become lakes or wetlands.
+The highest points in the landscape are the wooded hilltops.
+The icecap that once covered Scandinavia has transformed the landscape of the High Coast and Kvarken Archipelago for ever.

 7. High Coast / Kvarken Archipelago - High Coast / Kvarken Archipelago: The church of Ullånger is a medieval building, it was built of gray stone, the church houses a medieval...

 High Coast / Kvarken Archipelago: The church of Ullånger is a medieval building, it was built of gray stone, the church houses a medieval reliquary, known as the Ullånger shrine.
-Ullånger is one of the tiny villages in the High Coast region in Sweden along the High Coast Trail.
-The trail passes through the High Coast area from the south border nearby Hornöberget to the north border of the High Coast area nearby the Högakustenbron, the High Coast Bridge.
+Ullånger is one of the tiny villages on the High Coast region in Sweden along the High Coast Trail.
+The trail passes through the High Coast area from the south border nearby Hornöberget, situated close to the Högakustenbron, the High Coast Bridge, to the north border of the High Coast area near Örnsköldsvik.

-9. High Coast / Kvarken Archipelago - High Coast / Kvarken Archipelago: The Nora Church is situated in Kramfors, a small village in the stunning landscape of the High...
+9. High Coast / Kvarken Archipelago - High Coast / Kvarken Archipelago: The Nora Skog Church is situated in Skog, a small village near Kramfors, in the stunning landscape...

 12. High Coast / Kvarken Archipelago - High Coast / Kvarken Archipelago: The 295 metres high Skuleberget, the Skule Mountain.
 The Skuleberget, Skule Mountain, offers beautiful views of...